Employee Offboarding Process

-A large number of organizations handle employee offboarding, or "termination procedures," through loose, manual processes like emails, phone calls, and private conversations.
+A large number of organizations handle employee offboarding, (synonym: "termination procedures"), through loose, manual processes like emails, phone calls, and private conversations.
 While there may be an offboarding policy in place, or the business may have an employee offboarding checklist that’s served them well thus far, a lax offboarding workflow can be extremely dangerous and puts businesses at risk if that policy doesn't drive an automated process.

 - Workers who still have access to secure, critical systems post-termination can wreak havoc on the organization's systems.

 - Failure to follow proper termination procedures can lead to litigation and leave companies scrambling for documentation and confirmation of procedures being followed.

 - Assets can be inadvertently left with the departing employee and difficult to retrieve later.

 - Communication breakdowns can lead to gaps in the procedure and headaches for employees and management alike.

 - Knowledge transfer, either person-to-person or person-to-system, can be missed and leave departments at risk.

 - Other departments can be left out of the loop (finance, payroll, it, etc.) leading to delays and confusion.

 Obviously, these are all worst-case scenarios but all it takes is one poorly-managed offboarding procedure to cause serious disruption and financial loss to a business.

 And yet, despite the mounting risks of not properly offboarding employees, surveys indicate many organizations are leaving gaps in their processes.

 - A survey by security firm Cyber-Ark that found "88 percent of information technology workers would take sensitive data with them or abscond with company passwords if they were fired".

 There are many other parts of the offboarding process that should be part of an automated process to prevent lapses and ensure policy consistency.